Getting to and from NAIA

 - Operating hours: around 4:00 AM to 8:00 PM

-- Buses leave every 30 minutes to one (1) hour depending on time of day
+- Buses leave every 30 minutes to an hour, depending on the time of day

 - Best for: those with bus connections to southern provinces